JPonsa/card_fraud_detection/REAME.md

 [IMAGE]

 2. Importance of Hyperparameter tunning.
 Much better performance in for the minor class.
-I In crease of Recall from 0.6 to 0.7 and
+I In crease of Recall from 0.6 to 0.7.

+### Why Recall?
+I decided that recall was the most interesting metric from a business perspective.
+Assuming that predicted fraudulent detections would be further reviewed by an SME.
+We want to reduce as much as possible False Negative (undetected fraudulent transaction), while False Positive (legit transactions flagged as fraudulent) are less critical.

 # Future work

-- Explore if Deep Neural Networks provide a better peformance.
+- Explore if Deep Neural Networks provide a better performance.
 - Review the Data split strategy.
 - Test how to deploy a registered model using MLFlow and use it.
 MLFlow was generated on the necessary artifacts (model.pkl, env.yaml)